-Learn about business insurance requirements and the most common policies for beauty salons in Pennsylvania.
+Learn about business insurance requirements and the most common policies for beauty salons and cosmetologists in Pennsylvania.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by hair salons and stylists in Pennsylvania, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 State law in Pennsylvania requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.

 The most common policies for hair salons and hairdressers in Pennsylvania vary depending on revenue, client contracts, partnerships, and other factors.

 General liability insurance is the foundation of a beauty salon’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.